open-government-design-system/ogds-email-templates/README.md

 If you need these fetures, you will need some email tooling.
 Many platforms come with their own email tooling (Mailchimp, GovDelivery, Salesforce).
 These platforms usually do provide layout and button support.

-These are the changes you'll need to do in that tool to match the example templaet in this repo:
+These are the changes you'll need to do in that tool to match the example template in this repo:

 - Default text styling
   - Only if needed (many tools specify this, and it would override the css if they do – but we can put them “back” to this configuration)